aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ## Install unclutter

-Unclutter is a little program to hide the mouse pointer, to prevent it getting in the wy when you don't need it.
+Unclutter is a little program to hide the mouse pointer, to prevent it getting in the way when you don't need it.
 We're going to use this to keep our dashboard lovely and tidy.

     sudo apt-get install unclutter